Key takeaways:

 When SAH is high, methylation reactions are decreased, reducing the conversion of methionine to SAMe and methyl groups.
 When SAMe is low, the remethylation of homocysteine to methionine is prioritized in the cell (instead of the transsulfuration pathway).[ref]

-Many methyl groups are used by cells to make creatine, so when creatine levels are higher, it can reduce the need for methyl groups.
+About 40% of methyl groups are used for creatine synthesis, so when creatine levels are higher, it can reduce the need for methyl groups.
 Another major use of methyl groups in the body is for the synthesis of phosphatidylcholine from choline, so when phosphatidylcholine levels are higher, there is less of a strain on the methylation cycle.[ref]

 Homocysteine goes down the transsulfuration pathway to form cysteine: